• (~) Echo ( )

 In the first phase (~), a sound piece by composer Gus Tomizuka gives “voice” to the bronze sculptures: each object corresponds to a speaker that emits a unique tone created by processing recordings of that sculpture into discrete, elastic waveforms.
 This synchronized ensemble “sings” a generative, responsive score that translates visitors’ movements into evolving sonic layers, making the audience an active participant in shaping their environment.

-In the second phase ( ), Bollinger’s sculptures will be reconfigured in relation to a new, distinct, soundscape created by musician Patricio Coronado that is based on his fieldwork around the world.
-Deep cobalt blue reflective surfaces will cast undulating reflections across the gallery, and conjure the ocean and night sky.
+In the second phase ( ), Bollinger’s sculptures will be reconfigured in relation to a new soundscape created by artist and musician Patricio Coronado, drawn from his fieldwork around the world and his experiments with sound underwater.
+Projected light and shadow will cast undulating reflections across the gallery, conjuring the ocean, night sky, and passages in time.

 Through the interplay of these elements, (~) Echo ( ) creates an experimental landscape of translations, traces, impressions, reflections, and reverberations that invites visitors to experience different versions of the work over the exhibition’s duration.